Use Your Birding & Nature Vacation to Revitalize Your Mind and Body.

 Trip Times

-Cranberry and Infinity Loop trips depart from Burnwood as quickly as possible.
-Your breakfast is provided and waiting on the bus.
-Cranberry and Infinity Loop trips return by 5 PM.
+Cranberry trips depart from Burnwood at 6:05 AM or as quickly as possible, with provided bagged breakfast waiting for you on the bus; trips return by 5 PM.

-At 4 PM we offer a casual Presentation, however, afternoons are your own!
-Enjoy personal time with a nap, journaling, or in the hot tub.
-Go for a scenic drive around Park areas or around the County.
+At 4 PM we offer a casual Presentation, however afternoons are your own!
+Enjoy a nap, bird or explore on your own.
+Go for a scenic drive around Park areas or around Fayette County.
 Explore the National Park.
 Plan ahead for an adventure activity like Bridge Walk or a Canopy Tour.
-Stroll through downtown Fayetteville and Oak Hill.
+Stroll downtown Fayetteville and Oak Hill.

 The following trips are offered each day as indicated.
-Select your daily itinerary upon registration.
-Select one trip each day on your registration form.
+Select your daily itinerary upon registration, with one trip each day.
 After a trip is full, it cannot be clicked/selected on the registration form.
-When only 1 trip remains available, it is preselected for you on the registration form.
+When only 1 trip remains available it's preselected on the registration form.
+After a trip is full it cannot be selected.
 Trips fill on a first-come basis and are handled individually/manually by Rachel.
-Occasionally, an influx of registrations cause trips fill faster than updates can occur, and adjustments must be made and are communicated to you.
+Occasionally, an influx of registrations cause trips fill faster than updates can occur, and adjustments are individually communicated to you.

 7am – 2pm Babcock